 3. Savers swim against the tide

 Few can argue that we live in strange times.
-Consumption has gone from being a national pastime to a national sport, with the bowl game of Black Friday getting bumped up a full day this year.
+Consumption has gone from being a national pastime to a national sport, with the bowl game of Black Friday being bumped up a full day.
 Today, the economic challenges our nation faces aren’t won by encouraging citizens to buckle down and save more; they’re won by a collective effort to shop more, shop more often, and shop irresponsibly.

-It’s no wonder, then, that savers represent a new sort of pioneer who ignores what the neighbors are doing and rejects the flawed logic that spending more is always better.
+It’s no wonder that savers represent a new sort of pioneer, who ignores what the neighbors are doing and rejects the flawed logic that spending more is always better.
 If you’re a saver, you know what I mean: It takes a bit of confidence and comfort in your own skin to follow a different path.